-In the following two sections, we examine factors affecting the net flow of low-skilled immigrants into the United States.
-We begin in this section by describing recent changes in conditions surrounding low-skilled immigration, including income differences between the United States and major migrant-sending countries, U.S. immigration policy, and relative labor-supply growth in the United States and major sending countries.
-We then analyze for the case of Mexico the contribution of labor-demand and labor-supply shocks to migration to the United States.
+In this section and the next, we examine factors affecting the net flow of low-skilled immigrants into the United States.
+We begin in this section by describing recent changes in conditions surrounding low-skilled immigration, including income differences between the United States and major migrant-sending countries, U.S. immigration policy, and relative labor supply growth in the United States and major sending countries.
+We then analyze for the case of Mexico the contribution of labor demand and labor supply shocks to migration to the United States.